CLAIRE-Labo/python-ml-research-template/README.md

 The template can also be adapted to suit many other use cases, however, its maintained form will be tailored to the needs of CLAIRE.
-It also contains extra EPFL-specific instructions for deployment on the EPFL RunAI Kubernetes cluster.
+It also contains extra EPFL-specific instructions for deployment on the EPFL Run:ai clusters.
 For more information on the template and a discussion of its design choices see the `template/README.md` file.

 ## Getting started with the template